amnesica/BelugaProject/doc/INSTALL.md

    </details>

-3. Build the docker images and execute the containers (frontend, server, database) in the base path of Beluga Project.
-Note: If you installed docker only for root user, you need to execute the command below with `sudo` privilege
+4. Build the docker images and execute the containers (frontend, server, database) in the base path of Beluga Project. `Important:` If you installed docker only for root user, you need to execute the command below with `sudo` privilege

    ```
    $ ./run.sh install